Having relationships or friendships with anyone will bring with it hard and painful times because love is about more than positivity and happiness.

 The problems won’t get resolved by just ignoring them.
 They will fester and eventually come back to the surface, more painful and difficult than before.

 This type of self-care and preservation of one’s happiness is great in moderation.
 But there will be the unpleasant work of actually working through the issues that your marriage is experiencing.

-If you don’t feel you’re making headway with your partner, it may be a good idea to visit a marriage counselor (or speak to one online) who can better guide you through the process of repairing the relationship and rekindling what brought you together in the first place.
+If you don’t feel you’re making headway with your partner, it may be a good idea to speak to a marriage counselor who can better guide you through the process of repairing the relationship and rekindling what brought you together in the first place.

 One thing to bear in mind is that unrealistic expectations of a perfect, happy marriage can make you more unhappy than you need to be.

 Accepting that there will always be some little niggles can help you to find peace with reality, rather than trying to fight against it.

 Not all unhappy marriages are worth ending.
 But there are times when things are just too difficult to fix.